 We accept submissions year-round and publish monthly.
-We welcome free verse, experimental, Persian, Arabic, tercet ghazals, and variations thereof.
+We welcome free verse, experimental, Persian style, Arabic style, tercet ghazals, and variations thereof.
 We publish only English language ghazals.
 (Learn more)

 What to submit

 - We accept simultaneous submissions.
 Please notify us immediately if your work is accepted elsewhere.